perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 2 - Windows Configuration and Active Directory Basics.md

 	- Alias for HKEY_LOCAL_MACHINE\Software\Classes
 - Associations exist for executable files, text files, graphics files, Clipboard files, audio files etc.
 	- Used as defaults for all users who log on to the Windows Server 2016
-- Hackers can manipulate the subkeys or registry entries of this root key easily to install spyware,
+- Hackers can manipulate the subkeys or registry entries of this root key easily to install spyware, man-in-the-middle attack malware into the victim's system

 #### HKEY_CURRENT_CONFIG
 - HKEY_CURRENT_CONFIG root key